AnkilP/ankilp.github.io/src/content/blog/shortstories.md

 I want the reader to read this short story twice: once in confusion and another time knowing it's about Fleance and Macbeth.
 Ultimately, I want readers to walk away asking themselves if Fleance's inherent ambition surfaces in the same way it spurred Macbeth into his tragic missteps.

-> Prompt: have an argument b/w two people over something trivial but have it tease a larger issue without explicitly stating it

 > _The flame from the small diya dances in the red clay.
 Its warmth belies a strangely sharp and offensive glow._
 >
 > Come, receive the blessings of our pooja.